PLSysSec/rlbox-book/src/overview.md

 So we scrapped this manual approach and build RLBox[^RLBoxPaper].

-RLbox automates many of the low level details of sandboxing and allows you, as a security engineer or application developer, to instead focus just on what you need to do to sandbox your particular application.
+RLBox automates many of the low level details of sandboxing and allows you, as a security engineer or application developer, to instead focus just on what you need to do to sandbox your particular application.